 Freezing oil paint is the most common, and usually the most successful way for preserving paint.
 This way you are sure that you can reuse that same old paint, and at the same time save some money instead of throwing it away.
 There are different types of oil paint brands, but if you work with some serious high-quality paint, then you are probably aware of how expensive it can be.

 Therefore, the best way to stop wasting it is to freeze it.
 This is actually a very convenient way for saving some oil paint, and it is quite an easy one.
-This is due to the fact that oil paint, i.e. the oil in the oil paint has a low freezing pointOpens in a new tab. of around -20 degrees.
+This is due to the fact that oil paint, i.e. the oil in the oil paint has a low freezing point of around -20 degrees.

 So, putting your oil paint inside a freezer will not freeze it, but preserve it considering that normally, home freezers are usually set to around -17 degrees.
 When you put oil paint in the freezer, what actually happens is the process of slowing down the oxidation and evaporation.
 This way, you preserve the paint, and you can easily reuse it any time you want by just bringing it to home temperature.